ayushzoc/Facial_Detection/README.md

-# Facial_Detection
-# Drowsiness Detection System using OpenCV and Tensorflow
+# Drowsiness Detection System

+### Overview:
+* A Computer Vision tool to detect drowsiness in drivers.
-The project is used to detect drowsiness in drivers and alerts them with an alarm if the system finds the driver drowsy.
+* The system is alerted if the driver is found sleepy/drowsy.
-The system considers a person drowsy if their eyes remain shut for a threshold amount of time and triggers an alarm to wake the person up.
+* The driver is determined sleepy/drowsy if their eyes remain shut for a small threshold amount of time which triggers an alarm to wake the driver up.

-Imutils was used the first time to detect the facial landmarks on a person.
-After the Imutils failed to detect the facial landmarks clearly, haarcascades were used.
+* Initially used IMutils for facial detection which resulted in incorrect facial landmark detection multiple times.
+* Haarcascades facial landmark detection was used.

+### Resources:
+**Python**: 3.6.x
+**Packages**: Numpy, IMutils, OpenCV, TensorFlow, Argparse, Winsound